ajatkj/scriptable/README.md

      - You can get list of all valid tags [here](https://api.quotable.io/tags).
    - To change maximum length of quotes to be fetched set `QUOTE_MAX_LENGTH`.
    - To change quotes wrap length set `QUOTE_WRAP_LENGTH`.

-1. To test the script from Scriptable app i.e. without setting up the shortcut
-   - Create a folder **LSWallpapers** in iCloud/Scriptable.
-   - Copy a wallpaper file and rename it to **wallpaper.jpg**.
-   - The script will create a new wallpaper called **lswallpaper.jpg** in the same location.

 1. To test the script without calling the openweather & quotable APIs set `TESTING` to `true`.